2009-2024 Panini Basketball Set Tier List - Tier 3: Strong Prestige

 Run: First release: 2012 · Total releases: 13

-What I'd target: Rookie Ticket autos, Playoff Ticket /99, and the strongest ticket parallels only.
+What I'd target: Rookie Ticket autos, Playoff Ticket /99, Cracked Ice, Championship Ticket 1/1, and only the cleanest star or rookie ticket parallels.

 #13.
 Prizm DECA